keptn-sandbox/keptn-jenkins-library/README.md

 // -------------------------------------------
 // If you want Keptn to deploy, test and evaluate then we can simply inform Keptn about a new configuration (=container image) you have
 // Typially you would use your Jenkins to build and push a container to your container registry.
-After that you notify Keptn about it def keptnContext = keptn.sendConfigurationChangedEvent image:"docker.io/grabnerandi/simplenodeservice:3.0.0" echo "Open Keptns Bridge: ${keptn_bridge}/trace/${keptnContext}"
+After that you notify Keptn about it def keptnContext = keptn.sendConfigurationChangedEvent image:"docker.io/grabnerandi/simplenodeservice:3.0.0", labels : labels echo "Open Keptns Bridge: ${keptn_bridge}/trace/${keptnContext}"